As if the hot flashes, mood swings, night sweats, and sexual challenges weren’t enough, now you can add weight gain to the menopausal whammy.

 Menopausal weight gain is different because:

-In order to effectively tackle this unsettling turn of events and to grasp why the things you did before aren’t working now, it helps to understand the underlying mechanism.
+In order to effectively tackle this unsettling turn of events (not being able to lose weight in menopause) and to grasp why the things you did before aren’t working now, it helps to understand the underlying mechanism.

 For one thing, muscle mass, which is an efficient burner of calories, slowly decreases with age.
 Now, even your resting metabolism (when you aren’t active) is lower.
 Adding insult to injury, loss of estrogen compounds this effect.
 Studies of lab animals suggest that estrogen has a regulating effect on appetite and weight gain.
 Animals with lower estrogen levels ate more and moved less.